 Supreme Court Justice Stephen Breyer issued what many considered a dire warning from the bench this week, implying that Roe v.
 Wade—the landmark ruling that recognizes the constitutional right to an abortion—is in danger.
-He wrote the comments in a dissent for an unrelated case in which the court voted to overturn a 40 year-old precedent.
-Breyer wrote “Today’s decision can only cause one to wonder which cases the Court will overrule next.”
-We speak to journalist Robin Marty about what a post-Roe America would look like, and how many people are already cut off from abortion access across the country.
+He wrote the comments in a dissent for an unrelated case in which the court voted to overturn a 40-year-old precedent.
+Breyer wrote, “Today’s decision can only cause one to wonder which cases the Court will overrule next.”
+We speak to journalist Robin Marty about what a post-Roe America would look like and how many people are already cut off from abortion access across the country.

 Well, we turn now to look at what a post-Roe America would look like and how many people are already cut off from abortion access across the country.
-In Minneapolis, we’re joined by freelance journalist, author Robin Marty, her most recent book Handbook for a Post-Roe America.
-Also co-author of the forthcoming book The End of Roe v.
+In Minneapolis, we’re joined by freelance journalist, author Robin Marty.
+Her most recent book, Handbook for a Post-Roe America, also co-author of the forthcoming book, The End of Roe v.
 Wade: Inside the Right’s Plan to Destroy Legal Abortion.

 ROBIN MARTY: Yes.
-Obviously, ever since the beginning of Roe being decided, the antiabortion movement has always been trying to overturn it.
-But it got very enthusiastic about it just after the 2010 election when they were able to sweep a number of states and make them Republican strongholds.
-And through that, they were able to pass a number of model legislations that came through places like Americans United for life, National Right to Life Committee.
+Obviously, ever since the beginning of Roe being decided, the anti-abortion movement has always been trying to overturn it.
+But it got very enthusiastic about it just after the 2010 election, when they were able to sweep a number of states and make them Republican strongholds.
+And through that, they were able to pass a number of model legislations that came through places like Americans United for Life, National Right to Life Committee.

 And these bills were all very small, incremental steps that were meant to try and take a challenge up to the Supreme Court to let them review Roe v.
 Wade.
-Back in 2011, we were seeing more things that were like 20-week abortion bans or extending waiting periods to 48 or 72 hours.
-Very incremental changes.
-Because at that point the antiabortion movement wasn’t sure whether or not the court would actually overturn Roe, and so they just wanted to make small changes so that they didn’t accidentally set off a case that would make a precedent that would make Roe stronger.
+Back in 2011, we were seeing more things that were like 20-week abortion bans or extending waiting periods to 48 or 72 hours—very incremental changes—because at that point the anti-abortion movement wasn’t sure whether or not the court would actually overturn Roe, and so they just wanted to make small changes so that they didn’t accidentally set off a case that would make a precedent that would make Roe stronger.

 These bills were all being introduced back in 2011, 2012, 2013.
-It’s just that they were not passing because at that time, they were being opposed by antiabortion activists themselves as well.
-Now antiabortion activists are the ones who are enthusiastically supporting heartbeat bans or supporting total abortion bans.
+It’s just that they were not passing because, at that time, they were being opposed by anti-abortion activists themselves, as well.
+Now anti-abortion activists are the ones who are enthusiastically supporting heartbeat bans or supporting total abortion bans.
 And that’s how things have switched over the last 10 years.

-AMY GOODMAN: Talk about states where abortion is effectively banned or will be soon.
-Like talk about the legislation Missouri just passed.
+AMY GOODMAN: Talk about states where abortion is effectively banned or will be soon, like—talk about the legislation Missouri just passed.

-However, in Missouri, that’s really not an additional window because Missouri only has one abortion clinic in the entire state and that is in St. Louis.
+However, in Missouri, that’s really not an additional window, because Missouri only has one abortion clinic in the entire state, and that is in St. Louis.
 In Missouri, it’s also a 72-hour wait in between visiting the clinic the first time and then visiting the clinic the second time.
-You have to wait 72 hours in between, and often because the way abortions are scheduled, you will end up waiting a week in between your first appointment and your second appointment.
+You have to wait 72 hours in between, and often, because the way abortions are scheduled, you will end up waiting a week in between your first appointment and your second appointment.

 AMY GOODMAN: How many states have only one women’s health clinic that provides abortion, Robin?

-ROBIN MARTY: I believe at this point, we are at seven states that have just one clinic.
-We have North Dakota, South Dakota, Missouri, Wyoming, West Virginia, Mississippi and I probably just missed one, but I’m pretty sure there are seven at this point.
-Arkansas sometimes, but there is one clinic that does provide medication abortion but they only have one place that offers both medication and non-medication.
+ROBIN MARTY: I believe at this point we are at seven states that have just one clinic.
+We have North Dakota, South Dakota, Missouri, Wyoming, West Virginia, Mississippi—and I probably just missed one, but I’m pretty sure there are seven at this point.
+Arkansas sometimes, but there is one clinic that does provide medication abortion, but they only have one place that offers both medication and non-medication.

 AMY GOODMAN: And yet abortion is still legal in all 50 states.

 ROBIN MARTY: Technically, abortion is legal in all 50 states.
 It’s just very, very difficult for any person to access it, but especially any person who lives outside of these large cities where the abortion clinics are there.
-And one of the things that people aren’t very clear about is that even in states where access is considered slightly better—maybe there are two, three, four abortion clinics in that state—often they are all located in the same city or the same two cities.
-So in essence, it’s just as hard for a person to get in because they will still have to travel.
+And one of the things that people aren’t very clear about is that even in states where access is considered slightly better—maybe there are two, three, four abortion clinics in that state—often they are all located in the same city or in the same two cities.
+So, in essence, it’s just as hard for a person to get in, because they will still have to travel.
 They’ll still have to do their waiting periods.
 They still have all of these roadblocks that they have to get through.
 And so they might as well just have one clinic.

-AMY GOODMAN: Robin Marty, we want to thank you so much for being with us.
-We are going to get back to you soon.
-Freelance journalist, author of Handbook for a Post-Roe America, co-author of the forthcoming book The End of Roe v.
+AMY GOODMAN: Well, Robin Marty, we want to thank you so much for being with us.
+We are going to get back to you soon, freelance journalist, author of Handbook for a Post-Roe America, co-author of the forthcoming book, The End of Roe v.
 Wade: Inside the Right’s Plan to Destroy Legal Abortion.